-FUNDAMENTALS OF ECONOMICS
+PRINCIPLES OF ECONOMICS

-- Exemplify the demand curves of households and supply curves of firms with the principles. - Differentiate Price ceilings, Price floors and compare income effects, substitute effects - Analyze the Keynesian's process of multiplier theory in macro economics f.
+- Exemplify the demand curves of households and supply curves of firms with the principles. - Differentiate Price ceilings, price floors and compare income effects, substitute effects. - Analyze the Keynesian process of multiplier theory in macroeconomics.

+PO6.
 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-g.
-Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO7.Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.